boswaldumn/python-mini-projects/blackjack/README.md

 ## Description

 A python based 2-player blackjack game.
-It takes input from one player and randomly generates the card values for you and the dealer.
+It takes input from one player and randomly generates the card values for both you and the dealer.
 The program will act as the dealer and you will be the player.

 ## Prerequisites
 Use any Python online compiler or download python IDE from https://www.python.org/